Will I Be Able to Afford Medicare?

 Caution: Check For Possible Out-of-pocket Costs

 At first glance, it looks like the Medicare Advantage route is the obvious choice.
 But this fails to take into account the risk of out-of-pocket costs.
-With a Medicare Supplement (only available with Original Medicare), the maximum out-of-pocket (for Medicare approved expenses) is only $198 annually for Plan G. However, in an advantage plan, it is more of a pay-as-you-go approach.
+With a Medicare Supplement (only available with Original Medicare), the maximum out-of-pocket is only $166-366 annually for Plan G. However, in an advantage plan, it is more of a pay-as-you-go approach.
 There are less monthly premiums; but copays, coinsurance, and deductibles are much higher.
 The potential out-of-pocket for an advantage plan can be as a high as $3500-6000 per year or more!

 The Costs At a Glance